Get insider access

 Our Verdict

-The Logitech G535 are great for neutral sound.
+The Logitech G535 are very good for neutral sound.
 Out of the box, they have a fairly neutral sound profile that's versatile for most kinds of audio content.
-While they're lacking a thumpy low-bass, and their treble is a bit recessed, you can adjust their sound to your liking using their companion software's graphic EQ and presets.
-They also have a decent passive soundstage that feels like sound is coming from speakers placed in the room around you, rather than from inside your head, which can help immerse you in your audio.
+While they're lacking a thumpy low-bass and their treble is a bit recessed, if you're on a PC, you can adjust their sound to your liking using their companion software's graphic EQ and presets.
+They also have a decent passive soundstage that makes sound feel like it is coming from speakers placed in the room around you rather than from inside your head.
 However, they're prone to inconsistencies in audio delivery, so it's important to take the time to adjust their fit.

 Pros